ShivangiSingh17/Java-Jet/README.md

 :mag:To declare an array, define the variable type with square brackets.

-While working in array we may need to access the terms that are stored in that an array.We do that by referring to the `index number`.
-Arrays can store data in form of primitive data type or in form of an objects of a class.
-If it stores as primitive data type then data is stored at memory location or else as a heap segment.
+While working with arrays we may need to access the terms that are stored in that array.We do that by referring to the `index number`.
+Arrays can store data in the form of primitive data type or as objects of a class.
+If it stores as primitive data type then the data is stored at memory location or else as a heap segment.

 There are two types of array we learn about: